CalvinLloyd117/CraftBanzi/README.md

 This README serves to be your guide for the Barrett-Henzi Lab website build in *[Craft CMS](https://craftcms.com/)*.
 This guide will contain information relevant to maintaining and updating the website.
 The back-end of the website contains comments and information related to specific **entries** and **fields**, but this file provides quickstart info, and some general information related to the site.

-## Front-End

-The front-end of the website (what a user sees when they visit the website in their browser) consists of three main pages.
-These pages **Home/Index**, **Publications**, and **About** are templates (blank-slate structures) which are populated by **entries** which can be added, modified, or removed in the back-end.
-The front-end will dynamically respond to any changes made to the back-end and adjust the stucture accordingly.
-This means that modifications to the template code that comprises the website is not required in any way.

-## Back-End

-The back-end is what is responsible for modifying content on the site.
-The back-end is reached by navigating to /admin and logging in using username and password.
-Once logged in, you will find a series of tabs which are used to manage content.

 ### Keywords and Definitions
 - **[Entry/Entries](https://craftcms.com/docs/3.x/entries.html):** A series of related **Fields** responsible for populating a certain template structure within the front-end.